Will Europe ride populist wave? Visual guide

 Italy

-Italy is well-known for its fluid political spectrum, having seen a number of populist parties come and go over the years.
+While several European nations have said no to populism, a referendum in Italy on constitutional changes was widely seen as a victory for rising populist fringe parties.

-In December, Matteo Renzi resigned as Prime Minister after conceding an "extraordinarily clear" defeat in an Italian constitutional referendum in which voters rejected his proposed changes to the country's constitution.
+In December, Matteo Renzi resigned as Prime Minister after conceding an "extraordinarily clear" defeat in the referendum.

-He had promised the reforms would help revive Italy's flagging economy, but voters used the opportunity to push him out, setting the scene for a general election expected later this year.
+He had promised the reforms would help revive Italy's lagging economy, but voters used the opportunity to push him out, setting the scene for a possible snap general election this year, if not one in 2018.

 The parties who stand to gain most from the shift are far-right group Northern League and the radically populist Five Star Movement, led by Italian comedian Beppe Grillo.

-Experts say that if Grillo comes to power, he'll likely follow through on promises to call a referendum to scrap the euro, reintroduce the Italian lira, and perhaps even follow Britain out of the European Union.
+Experts say that if Grillo comes to power, he'll likely follow through on promises to call a referendum to scrap the euro, reintroduce the Italian lira and perhaps even follow Britain out of the European Union.

 Austria

+Like the Netherlands, Austria rejected its far-right candidate, bringing a wave of relief to EU leaders in Brussels, who are trying to stave off growing discontent with the union from across the content.

-Austria looked at electing the EU's first far-right head of state since the Second World War when it picked its next president on the same day as Italy's critical constitutional reforms ballot in December.
+Austria looked at electing the EU's first far-right head of state since World War II when it picked its next president on the same day as Italy's critical constitutional reforms ballot in December.

 Norbert Hofer of the Freedom Party of Austria (FPO) had ridden a populist wave to challenge for presidential power (albeit in a largely ceremonial role).
-The race had appeared close, but Hofer conceded to left-wing independent Alexander Van der Bellen when early returns ran against him.
+The race had appeared close, but Hofer conceded to left-wing independent Alexander Van der Bellen, when early returns ran against him.

 The far-right refugee-blocking candidate campaigned hard on the issue of migrants, calling for a complete end to immigration in a bid to preserve the country's "ethnic culture."